-There are so many ways to customize this healthy minestrone soup and adjust it depending on what you have in your pantry/fridge..
-Here are a few.
+There are so many ways to customize this healthy minestrone soup recipe and adjust it depending on what you have in your pantry/fridge… Here are a few.

 Adding meat: If you’re not vegan, you can sauté bacon or pancetta when sautéing your veggies..
 It does add flavor, but I honestly prefer it without.
 Additionally – you can add cooked ground turkey or ground beef to this soup and it would be delicious!
 Italian sausage would also add flavor!
 You could also add a parmesan cheese rind to the soup as it cooks, but that is not necessary.

 Pasta: You can use any small pasta.
-Elbows or ‘macaroni’ are my favorite, but ditalini also work, and I’ve even seen people use broken spaghetti!
+Elbows or ‘macaroni’ are my favorites, but ditalini also work, and I’ve even seen people use broken spaghetti!

 Beans: I usually use cooked kidney beans to save time.
-You could also cook your own, or sub with navy beans, canellini beans or great northern beans.
+You could also cook your own, or sub with navy beans, cannellini beans, or great northern beans.
 Feel free to double the amount of beans for extra protein in this recipe!